Featured Articles ➔

 Deep-condition your hair

 After the shampoo, don’t forget to deep-condition your hair.
 There are many deep conditioners available out there that provide extra conditioning and hydration to your hair.
-Such conditioners are godsent for chemically treated hair as they bring back the lost moisture and flexibility of your hair.
+Such deep conditioners are godsent for chemically treated hair as they bring back the lost moisture and flexibility of your hair.

 Thus, to reverse the damage caused by hair relaxers or prevent hair damage after such treatments, go for regular deep conditioning for relaxed hair.
 You can also use a leave-in conditioner on days when your hair feels like it can use the extra love, but you don’t necessarily have the time for it.